Diagnostic tests include:

-You'll need to learn how to count the amount of carbohydrates in the foods you eat so that you can give yourself enough insulin to properly metabolize those carbohydrates.
+You'll need to learn how to count the amount of carbohydrates in the foods you eat.
+By doing so, you can give yourself enough insulin.
+This will allow your body to properly use those carbohydrates.
 A registered dietitian can help you create a meal plan that fits your needs.

-Everyone needs regular aerobic exercise, and people who have type 1 diabetes are no exception.
-First, get your doctor's OK to exercise.
-Then choose activities you enjoy, such as walking or swimming, and make them part of your daily routine.
-Aim for at least 150 minutes of aerobic exercise a week, with no more than two days without any exercise.
-The goal for children is at least an hour of activity a day.
+Everyone needs regular aerobic exercise, including people who have type 1 diabetes.
+First, get your provider's OK to exercise.
+Then choose activities you enjoy, such as walking or swimming, and do them every day when you can.
+Try for at least 150 minutes of moderate aerobic exercise a week, with no more than two days without any exercise.

 Remember that physical activity lowers blood sugar.
 If you begin a new activity, check your blood sugar level more often than usual until you know how that activity affects your blood sugar levels.
-You might need to adjust your meal plan or insulin doses to compensate for the increased activity.
+You might need to adjust your meal plan or insulin doses because of the increased activity.

 - Driving.
-Hypoglycemia can occur at any time.
+Low blood sugar can occur at any time.
 It's a good idea to check your blood sugar anytime you're getting behind the wheel.
 If it's below 70 mg/dL (3.9 mmol/L), have a snack with 15 grams of carbohydrates.
-Retest again in 15 minutes to make sure it has risen to a safe level.
+Retest again in 15 minutes to make sure it has risen to a safe level before you start driving.

 - Working.
 Type 1 diabetes can pose some challenges in the workplace.
-For example, if you work in a job that involves driving or operating heavy machinery, hypoglycemia could pose a serious risk to you and those around you.
-You may need to work with your doctor and your employer to ensure that certain accommodations are made, such as additional breaks for blood sugar testing and fast access to food and drink.
-There are federal and state laws in place that require employers to make reasonable accommodations for people with diabetes.
+For example, if you work in a job that involves driving or operating heavy machinery, low blood sugar could pose a serious risk to you and those around you.
+You may need to work with your provider and your employer to ensure that certain adjustments are made.
+You may need additional breaks for blood sugar testing and fast access to food and drink.
+There are federal and state laws that require employers to provide these adjustments for people with diabetes.

 Being pregnant.
-Because the risk of pregnancy complications is higher for women with type 1 diabetes, experts recommend that women have a preconception evaluation and that A1C readings ideally should be less than 6.5 percent before they attempt to get pregnant.
+The risk of complications during pregnancy is higher for people with type 1 diabetes.
+Experts recommend that you see your provider before you get pregnant.
+A1C readings should be less than 6.5% before you try to get pregnant.

-The risk of birth defects is increased for women with type 1 diabetes, particularly when diabetes is poorly controlled during the first six to eight weeks of pregnancy.
-Careful management of your diabetes during pregnancy can decrease your risk of complications.
+The risk of diseases present at birth (congenital diseases) is higher for people with type 1 diabetes.
+The risk is higher when diabetes is poorly controlled during the first 6 to 8 weeks of pregnancy.
+Careful management of your diabetes during pregnancy can lower your risk of complications.

-- Being older.
-For those who are frail or sick or have cognitive deficits, tight control of blood sugar may not be practical and could increase the risk of hypoglycemia.
-For many people with type 1 diabetes, a less stringent A1C goal of less than 8 percent may be appropriate.
+- Being older or having other conditions.
+For those who are weak or sick or have difficulty thinking clearly, tight control of blood sugar may not be practical.
+It could also increase the risk of low blood sugar.
+For many people with type 1 diabetes, a less strict A1C goal of less than 8% may be appropriate.

 Potential future treatments

 - Pancreas transplant.
 With a successful pancreas transplant, you would no longer need insulin.
 But pancreas transplants aren't always successful — and the procedure poses serious risks.
-Because these risks can be more dangerous than the diabetes itself, pancreas transplants are generally reserved for those with very difficult-to-manage diabetes, or for people who also need a kidney transplant.
+Because these risks can be more dangerous than the diabetes itself, pancreas transplants are generally used for those with very difficult-to-manage diabetes.
+They can also be used for people who also need a kidney transplant.

 - Islet cell transplantation.
-Researchers are experimenting with islet cell transplantation, which provides new insulin-producing cells from a donor pancreas.
-Although this experimental procedure had some problems in the past, new techniques and better drugs to prevent islet cell rejection may improve its future chances of becoming a successful treatment.
+Researchers are experimenting with islet cell transplantation.
+This provides new insulin-producing cells from a donor pancreas.
+This experimental procedure had some problems in the past.
+But new techniques and better drugs to prevent islet cell rejection may improve its chances of becoming a successful treatment.

 Signs of trouble

-Low blood sugar (hypoglycemia).
-This occurs when your blood sugar level drops below your target range.
-Ask your doctor what's considered a low blood sugar level for you.
-Blood sugar levels can drop for many reasons, including skipping a meal, eating fewer carbohydrates than called for in your meal plan, getting more physical activity than normal or injecting too much insulin.
+Diabetic hypoglycemia occurs when someone with diabetes doesn't have enough sugar (glucose) in the blood.
+Ask your provider what's considered a low blood sugar level for you.
+Blood sugar levels can drop for many reasons, such as skipping a meal, eating fewer carbohydrates than called for in your meal plan, getting more physical activity than normal or injecting too much insulin.

-Learn the symptoms of hypoglycemia, and test your blood sugar if you think your levels are dropping.
+Learn the symptoms of hypoglycemia.
+Test your blood sugar if you think your levels are low.
 When in doubt, always test your blood sugar.
-Early signs and symptoms of low blood sugar include:
+Early symptoms of low blood sugar include:

 - Dizziness or lightheadedness

 Nighttime hypoglycemia may cause you to wake with sweat-soaked pajamas or a headache.
-Due to a natural rebound effect, nighttime hypoglycemia sometimes might cause an unusually high blood sugar reading first thing in the morning, also known as Somogyi effect.
+Nighttime hypoglycemia sometimes might cause an unusually high blood sugar reading first thing in the morning.

 If a blood glucose meter isn't readily available, treat for low blood sugar anyway if you have symptoms of hypoglycemia, and then test as soon as possible.

-High blood sugar (hyperglycemia).
-Your blood sugar can rise for many reasons, including eating too much, eating the wrong types of foods, not taking enough insulin or fighting an illness.
+Blood sugar can rise for many reasons.
+For example, it can rise due to eating too much, eating the wrong types of foods, not taking enough insulin or fighting an illness.